+Tae Kim's Guide to Learning Japanese.
 How to Read Japanese - Lesson#1 - Introduction: Three types of characters.
 Japanese Grammar/Expressions Lessons.
 Japanese verbs, adjectives, particles, pronouns, useful expressions and more.

 While the Hiragana consists of 48 syllables, it is a phonetic alphabet where each alphabetic combination represents just a single sound.
 Thus any Japanese word can be written in a way that can be read without having to remember how the word is pronounced.
 So the Japanese kana are much simpler, the way something is written is the way it sounds.
 There is also Kanji, a Japanese system of writing based on borrowed or slightly modified Chinese characters.
 Hiragana Syllables (Alphabet) The table below shows the 48 Hiragana syllables: ۞ To Save this Page Press (CTRL D) or E-mail this Page!
 Maybe you have noticed that many sounds are missing, that’s why Japanese added some additional sounds using diacritics or combinations of syllables, the table below shows the additional sounds in Hiragana: Katakana Syllables (Alphabet) Kanji Characters (Alphabet)